 And in fact, had I sampled Gap Creek further downstream into Tennessee in 2006, the elaborate population genetic analysis undertaken by John Robinson and myself might well have been unnecessary.
-The figure below compares samples taken at Cumberland Gap (A) to samples taken from both populations at site B, approximately 5 km south at the state route 63 bridge.
+The figure below compares samples I took at Cumberland Gap (A) on 14May19 to samples I took from both populations at site B, approximately 5 km south at the state route 63 bridge.
 Here Gap Creek has slowed, and warmed, and taken on a richer character more typical of the East Tennessee Ridge and Valley Province.
 The populations of both P. simplex and P. troostiana under that bridge bear larger, more gracile shells of completely typical shell morphology.

 The pleurocerid populations of Gap Creek display the phenomenon for which the term “cryptic phenotypic plasticity” (“CPP”) was coined in 2013.
 They demonstrate intrapopulation morphological variance so extreme as to prompt a (erroneous) hypothesis of speciation.
 Isaac Lea (and George Tryon right behind him, and Goodrich, and Burch) all thought that the eroded, dwarfed pleurocerid populations in the cold, clear, high-velocity headwaters of Gap Creek were different species than the populations in the richer waters downstream.

 |CPP in P. simplex and P. troostiana of Gap Ck.|